The lower chest is one of the hardest areas to train because most chest workouts focus on the upper pecs.

 4. Parallel Bar Dip (Chest Dip)

-Parallel bar dips allow for a greater range of motion compared to many chest exercises.
-When performing dips, you should lean forward rather than upright in order to effectively train the lower chest.
+Parallel bar dips allow for a greater range of motion than many chest exercises.
+When performing dips, you should lean forward rather than upright to train the lower chest effectively.

-Range of motion of the dip allows for a deeper stretch on the lower chest and triceps, resulting in greater strength and muscle growth.
+The dip’s range of motion allows for a deeper stretch on the lower chest and triceps, resulting in greater strength and muscle growth.

-4. Lower your body by bending your elbows until your shoulders are slightly below your elbows.
-Maintain control and a smooth movement.
+- Lower your body by bending your elbows until your shoulders are slightly below your elbows.
+Maintain control and smooth movement.

 Tips for Proper Form